ewardq/My-SadServers-solutions/Solutions/Saint Paul - Merge Many CSVs files.md

 ```
 but this leads to headers being repeated all thorough the resulting file.

+So, to fix this, instead of simply concatenating all of the files, it's necessary to concatenate only the common header (from the first file)
  ```bash
 head -n 1 file1.csv > combined.out && tail -n+2 -q *.csv >> combined.out
 ```